GeoffWilliams/aws_macos/doc/docker.md

----
-title: Docker with bridge networking
+# Docker with bridge networking
----

 How to setup Docker on a mac with bridged networking. macOS users must use Docker since [`podman`](https://podman.io) doesnt work properly on macOS with K3D